CloudBook: History

 CloudBook was expected to be released in the United States on February 15, 2008 at Wal-Mart and ZaReason, but was pushed back to February 21 for Wal-Mart (ZaReason received a part of its shipment).
 The price of the device was set to US$399 and it came with one year of limited warranty with 24/7 toll free technical support.

 Nivio also created a CloudBook based on Nokia/Intel's Meego platform; and owned the US Trademark for CloudBook, CloudPC.
-It was aiming to use a linux platform for delivering a full windows experience (Desktop as a Service) with an AppStore for renting software.
+It was aiming to use a Linux platform for delivering a full windows experience (desktop as a service) with an app store for renting software.
 It launched this with Airtel in India.
 Nivio was co-founded by Sachin Dev Duggal and Saurabh P Dhoot.

 Features

 The Everex CloudBook had a uniquely located built-in pointing device (a stamp-sized optical trackpad) on the upper right side of the computer instead of at the bottom of the keyboard as is common for notebook computers.
 The CloudBook was intended to be held in one hand while typing, or in two hands when using the mouse-cursor control, with the left thumb controlling the two "mouse buttons", and the right thumb the small trackpad, both mousepad and keys are placed directly under the screen.
 This design was chosen so the system could even be used when standing and walking around, instead of only when sitting.
-The CloudBook was sold as an Ultra-Mobile PC (UMPC) because of this feature, even though it does not have a touch-screen.
+The CloudBook was sold as an ultra-mobile PC (UMPC) because of this feature, even though it does not have a touch-screen.